omc/websolr-guides/wordpress-solr.md

 In this guide, we're going to cover the basics of setting up a websolr index to be used with [Wordpress](http://wordpress.org/) and the [Solr for Wordpress](http://wordpress.org/plugins/solr-for-wordpress/) plugin.

+IMPORTANT: As of this writing, there is a bug in the Solr for Wordpress plugin.
+It is a longstanding JavaScript issue which has not been addressed in the past year.
+This bug is easily fixed, thanks to user ribakker on the [wordpress.org forums](http://wordpress.org/support/topic/plugin-solr-for-wordpress-load-all-posts-not-indexing).
+If the plugin is not working for you, see the Troubleshooting section at the end of this document.

 ## Getting started